tl-its-umich-edu/ctools-project-migration-scripts/READ_ONLY/README.md

 The SQL may not work in some exceptional cases.
 Case by case solutions may be required for some sites.

-# Tool: Making CTools sites Read Only

-## script setup

-This script requires setting a file of site ids (one per line, # comments and empty lines are ignored) and a configuration file.
-Configuration files are provided for each CTools instance.
-The default is for a file confgured for production CTools.

-It is possible to restore permissions after a read-only operation.
-The read-only sql automatically makes a back up copy of the role function table with a name that includes the date when the sql was generated.
-If a restore is required modify the appropriate yml file so that the
-ARCHIVE\_ROLE\_FUNCTION\_TABLE contains the name of the appropriate archive table, one that contains the permissions to be restored.
-This value can only be determined by the person doing the restore.

-## script execution
-Run the script as:

-    ./runRO.sh <task> <site id file name> {optional configuration file name}

-The output sql will automatically be put in the file:

-    <site id file name>.<task>.sql

-Arguments:

-* &lt;task>: Type of sql to generate.
-The possible tasks are:
-READ\_ONLY\_UPDATE, READ\_ONLY\_LIST, READ\_ONLY\_RESTORE, and
-READ\_ONLY\_RESTORE\_LIST.
-The UPDATE tasks deal with removing permissions.
-The second two deal with restoring permissions from an archive table.

-* &lt;site id file name>

-* {optional configuration file name}  This defaults to a configuration for the production instance.
-The only changes required for this file would be for the archive table name.

-## Running the output SQL

-Have a DBA run and commit the resulting sql.
-To see the effect of the results immediately a CTools admin should reset the memory caches from the memory Ctools admin site.

 # Developers only: Modifying and Releasing the scripts

-Developers should use the ./buildCPMTools.sh scripts to package up the perl script into a 'packed' script that can be distributed.
-The build will also package all the required files into a tar file for distribution.
-That file should be checked into the TARS directory and then pushed to the git repository.
+Developers should use the ./buildCPMTools.sh scripts to package up the perl script and associated files into a distribution tar.
+That file should be checked into the TARS directory and then pushed to the git repository so users can find it easily.

-NOTE: Developers will need to have some CPAN packages installed to do a build.
-These will include FatPacker and YAML packages.
-There may be others as well.
+NOTE: Developers will need to have a couple of tools installed to do the packaging.
+In addition to having Perl installed the build script will require the CPAN Perl packages for YAML and FatPacker.
+The Python module *markdown* must also be installed.
+This is available via pip.